-My band is called Homosexual Death Drive and it consists of me, my girlfriend Kay Hyatt, and a couple of occasional collaborators.
+My band is called Homosexual Death Drive and it consists of me, Kay, and occasional collaborators.
 Although we have both performed in bands before, neither Kay nor I would think of ourselves as musicians; we make songs with the barest minimum of skill, often just singing, or making a song using instruments, pedals and home-made gadgets that are easy to play.
 We have a small repertoire, did our first performance in December 2010, and hope to release a 7-inch EP on vinyl some time this year.
 We've played a handful of shows and no one has booed us off yet.
 Soon there will be some videos and digital downloads.
 We don't have a website, just a little corner of Facebook for now.

 |Corinna Tomrley painted this picture of Homosexual Death Drive entitled 'Showbiz'.|